microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-monitoring-rules.md

 doc_type: conceptualPageType
 ---

-# Manage monitoring rules for a feature update deployment using the Windows Update for Business deployment service
+# Manage monitoring rules using the Windows Update for Business deployment service

 For deployments initiated by the deployment service, you can use a monitoring rule to configure alerts and automated actions based on deployment signals.